-Once the installation is completed and before the system is full of water, it is important to check the following:
+Once the installation is completed and before the tank is full of water and the collector circuit is full of heating fluid, it is important to check the following:

 - The solar hot and solar cold pipes grade downwards with a continuous fall of not less than 10° from the solar storage tank to the solar collectors.
-If in doubt use a spirit level. - On a pitched roof installation without a frame; - the right hand outlet side of the collector array is between, - ➤ 12 15 mm (for one solar collector), or - 24 30 mm (for two solar collectors)

-higher up the roof from the horizontal than the left hand end of the collector rail at the inlet side of the solar collectors.
-If in doubt use a spirit level.

-• On a frame installation, depending upon the positioning of the frame on the roof and any minor fall the roof may have, ensure the collector rail is either horizontal or is higher on the hot outlet side of the solar collectors.
+If in doubt use a spirit level. - On a pitched roof installation without a frame, the hot outlet side of the collector array is between - 12 15 mm (for one solar collector), or - 24 30 mm (for two solar collectors) - higher up the roof from the horizontal than the solar cold inlet side of the collector array.
+If in doubt use a spirit level. - On a frame installation, depending upon the positioning of the frame on the roof and any minor fall the roof may have, ensure the collector rail is either horizontal or is higher on the hot outlet side of the solar collectors.
 If in doubt use a spirit level.